Touch It (Monifah song)

 "Touch It" is the lead single from American R&B singer Monifah's second album, Mo'hogany.
 The song was produced and written by Jack Knight and Screwface.
 It uses a sample of Laid Back's 1983 hit "White Horse", so songwriters Tim Stahl and John Guldberg are given writing credits.

 Released as a single on July 21, 1998, the song became a worldwide hit, charting within the top 20 in Australia, Belgium, and Canada.
-In the United States, it peaked at number nine on both the Billboard Hot 100 and on the Billboard Hot R&B Singles chart.
-"Touch It" is Monifah's highest-peaking song on the US charts, though it did not receive a gold certification like her 1996 hit "You", and was ranked number 77 on the Billboard Year-End Hot 100 singles of 1998.
+In the United States, it peaked at number nine on both the Billboard Hot 100 and Billboard Hot R&B Singles charts, giving Monifah her highest-peaking single in the US.
 The song's music video features Monifah performing the song in front of the United States Armed Forces.